 You may have heard the expression “sitting is the new smoking” and there are a number of books that link excessive sitting to a greatly increased risk of disease and even early death.

 But what can you do if you have back pain and you have to sit down for the greater part of the day?

 Apart from the obvious lifestyle changes you need to make, the most obvious being to increase your exercise, there are things you can do to improve your comfort.
-You are probably already aware of the orthopedic mattresses on the market to help you get a better night's sleep but how many of us consider how the chairs and sofas we sit in may be contributing to our back pain?
+You are probably already aware of the orthopaedic mattresses on the market to help you get a better night’s sleep but how many of us consider how the chairs and sofas we sit in may be contributing to our back pain?

 My own lower back pain began after 2 caesareans and a generally sedentary lifestyle at home looking after the kids.
-I still spend far too much time writing whilst sat in an arm chair that has seen better days.
+I still spend far too much time writing whilst sat in an armchair that has seen better days.